Ralim/IronOS/Documentation/Settings.md

 ### Setting: Calibrate Tip Offset?

-Used to calibrate the ADC+Op-amp offsets for the tip.
-This calibration must be performed when the tip temperature and the handle temperature are equal.
+Used to calibrate the ADC + Op-amp offsets for the tip.
+This calibration should only be performed when the tip and handle temperature are equal and at room/ambient temperature.
 Generally *not required unless your device is reading more than 5°C off target temperature*.
+This is intended to be performed at boot-up before internal components get warm.
+Avoid repeating the calibration, but if you must repeat it, unplug the unit, and wait for everything to go back to room temperature.

 On device help text:
 Calibrate tip temperature offset; not required unless device > 5°C off target

 ### Setting: Restore factory settings?